-We’ve all been there.
-You are wide awake at 3 a.m., unable to get back to sleep.
+Many of us have experienced this: You’re wide awake at 3 a.m., unable to get back to sleep.
 Your mind races with a rising sense of panic about the difficult day ahead if you don’t fall back to sleep.
 But it seems impossible, at that point, to drift back to sleep.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Many underlying health problems such as chronic pain, sleep apnea or acid reflex can cause insomnia.
-But if your difficulty in sleeping is not due to health problems, here are some tips that can help you get back to sleep.
+But if your difficulty getting to and staying asleep isn’t due to health problems, here are some tips that can help you get back to sleep fast.

 - Stop watching the clock.
 Marking off the minutes only heightens your distress about being awake.